BroodingMawlek/wordpress/README.md

 # Working on

 ##Backlog
-Tag everything
+Tag everything\
-tighten security groups
+tighten security groups\
-Ensure variables are used where possible
+Ensure variables are used where possible\
-Automate uploading of AmazonCloudWatch-linux to ssm